 How to apply with Navy Federal Credit Union

-To apply for an NFCU personal loan, call the credit union at 1-888-842-6328, visit a branch or register for online access on the credit union’s website.
+To apply for an NFCU personal loan, call the credit union, visit a branch or register for online access on the credit union’s website.

 To complete your application, you’ll have to provide your identifying information, including your name, current employer and contact details.
 You’ll also want to have your requested loan amount and preferred loan term ready.
 If you’re applying with a co-applicant, you’ll also have to provide some of your co-applicant’s personal information.